The game is just locked on the first screen

 A downloadable game for Windows

-Hop into your starfighter and enjoy deep and challenging space combat, from nail-biting duels to epic space battles.
-Equip up to eighteen abilities from Hunternet's legendary arsenal and pilot the most powerful starfighters ever developed.
-Play in cockpit, third-person or top-down perspective.
-Dedicated servers for you to play with bots or with friends at any time.
-Join our community for weekly events with the developer.
+Hop into your Hunternet Starfighter and enjoy deep and challenging space combat, from nail-biting duels to epic space battles.
+Join dedicated servers and play with bots or with friends at any time.
+Join our discord community for weekly events with the developer and watch us live on twitch.

 |Tags||Co-op, First-Person, FPS, Massively multiplayer, Multiplayer, PvP, Space Sim, Third Person, Versus|